Fong-Zi-San/Fong-Zi-San/README.md

-- 👋 Hi, I’m @Fong-Zi-San.
+- Hi 👋 I’m Fong Zi San from Malaysia.
 I also go by Samantha!
-- 👀 I’m interested in becoming a front end developer.
+- 👀 I’m an aspiring front end developer.
-- 🌱 I’m currently refining my knowledge on HTML/CSS, Javascript, and ReactJS.
-I also want to dive into typescript, Bootstrap, and SASS.
+- 🛠 Constantly refining my HTML/CSS, Javascript, and ReactJS skills.
+- 🌱 Currently learning Next.js
-- 📫 You can reach me at zisanfong@gmail.com
+- 📫 You can reach me at zisanfong@gmail.com for collaboration, work, or a chat!
+- 📢 Looking for a mentor to guide me through my front end dev journey.